 At about this point, a potential puzzle piece occurred to me which filled this blank space far better than any postulations depending on the essential irrelevance of teenaged romance.

-This theory for what Snape’s underlying motivation to oppose Voldemort was, is that he had the same basic underlying motivation that Harry did.
+This reading of what Snape’s underlying motivation to oppose Voldemort was, is that he had the same basic underlying motivation that Harry did.

 Voldemort’s followers killed his mother.